Mainstay-Noah-Huppert/emacs-configuration/README.md

 The `init.el` file and associated lisp provides some custom features on top of Emacs:

 ## Machine Specific Configuration
 The `machines/` directory contains Lisp files which are only included on machines with matching names (determined using the `system-name` variable).
+Files named `<system-name>.el` are loaded before most expressions in `init.el`.
+Files named `<system-name>-post.el` are loaded after most expressions in `init.el`.

 For example if a machine was named `foo-bar` then the `machines/foo-bar.el` file would be included if it exists.